psf/requests/docs/dev/contributing.rst

 New Contributors
 ~~~~~~~~~~~~~~~~

-If you are new or relatively new to Open Source, welcome! ``requests`` aims to
+If you are new or relatively new to Open Source, welcome! ``Requests`` aims to
 be a gentle introduction to the world of Open Source.
 If you're concerned about
 how best to contribute, please consider mailing a maintainer (listed above) and
 asking for help.